Master of Science in Cyber security Engineering

 - Digital Forensics and Incident Response (CYBR 580)

 For full course descriptions visit the curriculum page.

-Core program goals for the University of San Diego’s on-campus Master of Science in Cyber Security Engineering include:
+Core program goals for the University of San Diego’s Master of Science in Cyber Security Engineering include:

 - Developing an engineering knowledge and skill base focused on mitigation of advanced persistent threats toward the goal of increased cybersecurity.
 The engineering of secure, trusted systems is essential to guarding against the types of headline-grabbing electronic security breaches and that have caused extensive disruption and financial damage to industry and government, immeasurable loss of intellectual property and tremendous harm to personal privacy.

 - Preparing individuals capable of developing cutting-edge innovation, creating the next generation of cyber tools and solutions and becoming thought leaders in the cybersecurity engineering domain.
 Graduates will be equipped to become change agents, providing overall subject matter expertise as well as specific engineering and technology solutions to an organization’s unique set of risks and potential vulnerabilities.